Boissei-la-Lande

 Boissei-la-Lande (/fr/) is a commune in the Orne department in northwestern France.

 Geography

 The commune is made up of the following collection of villages and hamlets, Le Friche du Val,Thion, Le Theil, La Rivière,Pillou,La Hauteville and Boissei-la-Lande.

 Boissei-la-Lande along with another 65 communes is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.

-In addition to the Orne river, the commune also has three streams running through it, the Calvaire, L'Epinet and La Gironde.
+In addition to the river Orne, the commune also has three streams running through it, the Calvaire, L'Epinet and La Gironde.

 Notable buildings and places

 National heritage sites

 The Commune has 2 buildings and areas listed as a Monument historique.